devnull-cz/unix-linux-prog-in-c-labs/2024/labs-2024-12-16/assignment.md

    - each thread continues processing until there is some work to do
      - keep it simple: in the initial version, there is no need to deal with queues/stacks etc.

-   - whenever the new best result (number of divisors) is found, main thread will report:
+   - whenever there is a number processed by a thread, it will signal to the main thread, which will report:
      - the best result found so far
      - the overall progress in percent (use `\r` to refresh the terminal)